m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

    * Stop using Ruby
    * Stop using C
  * But you won't, because you don't really care about defect rate
+ * Software will continue to be buggy as long as there are economic incentives for software to be buggy